jcherven/vimwiki/csWithJs.md

 const result = copyArrayAndManipulate(myArray, multiplyBy2);
 ```

-here we're composing functions in a very flexible way. we've defined a custom function `multiplyBy2()` that can be used as an arg in the call to `copyArrayAndManipulate()`, which is being used as a framework for doing anything you want to each element of any array (immutably, even). that's a higher order function.
+here we're composing functions in a very flexible way. we've left a placeholder for instructions in the function, giving it the ability to have generalized functionality. we've defined a custom function `multiplyBy2()` that can be used as an arg in the call to `copyArrayAndManipulate()`, which is being used as a framework for doing anything you want to each element of any array (immutably, even). that's a higher order function.
 ES6 has a bunch of these higher order functions for various classes, like Array's map(), reduce(), forEach(), and so on.

+### first class objects

+higher order functions are possible in js because they are objects from the interpreter's standpoint. being objects they can be passed into functions and returned from functions.

+### higher-order functions and callback functions in js

+in js, we say that `copyArrayandManipulate()` is the higher order function. `multiplyBy2`, being passed in as an argument, is known as a callback function. these are the basis of async programming in js.